 A follow-up study that measured dispersion of tracer gas in the same part of the restaurant and made computer simulations of the spread of aerosols, concluded that the infection was “consistent with a spread pattern of virus-laden aerosols”.

-There is rapidly increasing evidence for airborne transmission of COVID-19, as reported above.
-This means air hygiene around spaces where people are together for long periods is an essential component of air safety measures in indoor spaces such as offices, shops, restaurants, classrooms and public transport.
+This means air hygiene in spaces where people are together for long periods is an essential component of air safety measures in indoor spaces such as offices, shops, restaurants, classrooms and public transport.

-Bearing in mind that many of us spend 90% of our time indoors, in the current climate, staff are looking for reassurances that it’s safe to return to an enclosed environment for long periods.
+People are looking for reassurances that it is safe to return to an enclosed environment for long periods.
 Employers should, therefore, make sure their indoor air quality (IAQ) is hygienic and of a high standard to prevent transmission of airborne infections via aerosols and respiratory droplets to maintain people’s health and wellbeing.

 Strategies for improving air quality